programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 # What is PowerShell and Why is it Useful?

 Windows PowerShell is a **command-line interface** for Windows computers.
 A command-line interface (CLI) is a program for telling your computer to do tasks using typed commands, rather than by clicking pictures on the desktop as in a **graphical user interface** (GUI).
 (Technically, PowerShell is more than just the CLI, and you can get a quick overview of its features on [Wikipedia](https://en.wikipedia.org/wiki/Windows_PowerShell).)
 Using the command line has many advantages.
 It makes it possible to automate tasks and to do many things with one command.
-Most importantly, a number of tools of value to humanists can only be run from the command line.
+Most importantly, a number of tools of value to humanists can only be run from the command line, including many you can learn about on *The Programming Historian*, like [Mallet](http://programminghistorian.org/lessons/topic-modeling-and-mallet), [Pandoc](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) or [Wget](http://programminghistorian.org/lessons/automated-downloading-with-wget).
+The command line is also the best place to work with programs you have custom built to do your own research using a programming language like Python.

 # Getting Started